 What if I can only make minimum payments?

 Focus on increasing income or cutting expenses.
 Debt payoff requires paying more than minimums.
-Even $50 extra per month makes a significant difference.
+Options include: selling unused items, taking a side job, canceling subscriptions, or negotiating lower interest rates with creditors.
+Even small extra amounts help.

 Should I save while paying off debt?

 Keep a small emergency fund ($1,000-$2,000) first.
-This prevents new debt when unexpected expenses arise.
+This prevents new debt when unexpected expenses arise (car repair, medical bill).
 Then focus all extra money on debt payoff.
+Without an emergency fund, one surprise expense can derail months of progress.

 When does avalanche make more sense?

-When rates differ significantly (e.g., 24% vs 5%) and balances are similar.
-The math strongly favors avalanche in these cases.
+When interest rates differ significantly (e.g., 24% vs 5%) and balances are similar in size.
+The math strongly favors avalanche in these cases because you're eliminating the most expensive debt first.
+Also better for people who are motivated by seeing total interest savings.

 Key Points to Remember